mkc233/IDD-Fa18-Lab1/README.md

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 Given that the batteries are providing 3 volts, any point on the PCB should be able to provide enough voltage to power the LED.
-I connetcted the LED across one of the capacitors is it lit up.
+I connected the LED across one of the capacitors and it lit up.

 ### 3. Build your light!